 One step was to request the National Academies, as independent advisers on scientific matters, develop a long-range vision for exposure science in the 21st century, and a strategy for implementing this vision over the next twenty years.
-The report, Exposure Science in the 21st Century: A Vision and a Strategy, was released September 7 by the National Academies.
+The report, Exposure Science in the 21st Century: A Vision and a Strategy, was released in 2012 by the National Academies.
 This report along with three other NAS reports, Toxicity Testing in the 21st Century, Science and Decisions: Advancing Risk Assessment and Sustainability and the US EPAchart the future directions for using innovative technology and scientific advances to better understand how chemicals impact human health and the environment.

 The report was commissioned in 2010 by EPA with additional support from NIEHS and was authored by a scientific panel convened by the National Academies’ National Research Council (NRC).

 The report outlines a framework for advancing exposure science to study how humans and ecosystems interact with chemical, biological, and physical stressors in their environments.
 The report also describes scientific and technologic advances needed to support the long-range vision for exposure science in the 21st century and concludes with a discussion of the elements needed to realize it.
 Some examples of the needed elements outlined in the report are:

 - Use state-of-the-art methods and technologies such as remote sensing and global positioning to gather exposure information.

 - Incorporate advances in genomic technologies and informatics to systematically assemble the vast amounts of different exposure data types.

 - Engage stakeholders who want to contribute exposure data and studies.